kevalbhatt/Doc-test/src/documents/Setup/InstallationInstruction.md

   Note: If numShards and replicationFactor are not specified, they default to 1 which suffices if you are trying out solr with ATLAS on a single node instance.
   Otherwise specify numShards according to the number of hosts that are in the Solr cluster and the maxShardsPerNode configuration.
-  The number of shards cannot exceed the total number of Solr nodes in your !SolrCloud cluster.
+  The number of shards cannot exceed the total number of Solr nodes in your SolrCloud cluster.

   The number of replicas (replicationFactor) can be set according to the redundancy required.